MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 1. Run the following commands to download the latest version of the lab files to the virtual machine.

-> [!NOTE]
-> If any of the commands fail run them again until they are successful.
+    >Please not, if any of the commands fail run them again until they are successful.

 1. Create folder for lab files.